Health Check for Object Storage

 - If the health check detects corrupted data blocks in the latest restore point of the active backup chain, Veeam Agent launches a health check retry.

-During the health check retry, Veeam Agent restarts the backup job to create a new restore point and transports data blocks from the Veeam Agent computer including the blocks that were corrupted in the object storage repository and the blocks that changed since the start of the backup job session that triggered the health check.
-Veeam Agent will not perform another health check after the job retry is finished successfully.
+During the health check retry, Veeam Agent will restart the backup job to create a new restore point.
+After that, Veeam Agent will transfer data blocks from the Veeam Agent computer to the backup repository.
+The transferred data blocks will include the blocks that were corrupted in the object storage repository and the blocks that changed since the start of the backup job session that triggered the health check.
+Veeam Agent will not perform another health check after the job retry is finished.
 The next health check will be run according to the defined schedule.